keptn-workshops/getting-started/04_Automatic_remediation/README.md

 **Introduction to Autonomous Cloud with Keptn** workshop given @[Dynatrace Perform 2020](https://https://www.dynatrace.com/perform-vegas//)

 In the previous lab, you have learned how Keptn can be used for continuous delivery including quality gates.
-However, even a deployed service can have issues that only arise in production.
+However, even a deployed service can have issues that only arise in production and, hence, cannot be checked with the quality gates.
-For example, an unhealty state of the service can be caused by untested parts of the microservice that have issues, an overload, or a wrong configuration.
+For example, an unhealty state of the service can be caused by untested parts of the microservice that have issues, by an overload, or by a wrong configuration.

 # Exercise 4: Self-healing in action

-In this exercise, you use the deployed Simplenode service, which passed the quality gates.
+In this exercise, you use the deployed **simplenode** service, which passed the quality gates.
-However, this version of the Simplenode service has a hidden flag that causes the service to fail frequently while it is in production.
+However, this version of the **simplenode** service has a hidden flag that causes the service to fail frequently while it is in production.
 Dynatrace will detect this problem and will send a problem event to Keptn.
-Using predefined remediation actions, you can tell Keptn how to automatically remediate problems of certain problem types.
+Using predefined remediation actions, you can tell Keptn how to automatically remediate this problem.
-By this, you can implement a self-healing mechanism for the Simplenode service.
+By this, you can implement a self-healing mechanism for the **simplenode** service.

 ## Configure Remediation Actions